Dizzy Dean Baseball FAQs

-If applying for coverage online through our website, coverage is effective immediately upon completion of the online enrollment after the website has accepted your check.
+If applying for coverage online through our website, coverage is effective immediately upon completion of the online enrollment after the website has accepted your check or credit card.
 An email verifying evidence of coverage will be immediately sent back to the applicant.

 If applying for coverage by fax, coverage is effective upon receipt of the fully completed application and check for the correct premium amount at Sadler & Company.
 When faxing a check, simply make the check payable to Sadler & Company in the correct amount, sign it, photocopy it, and fax the photocopy.
 Keep the original check for your records.

 If applying for coverage by mail, coverage is effective upon receipt at Sadler & Company.
 Please note that the sole determining factor of the effective date is receipt at Sadler & Company and not the postmark date on the envelope.

 Once my sports organization has applied for coverage through Sadler & Company, how long will it take for us to receive our proof of coverage certificates and claim forms?